Where to Eat the Best Breakfast in Raleigh (17 Local Hot Spots)

 Boulted Bread

-If you’re looking for Raleigh bakeries and more of a grab-and-go breakfast rather than dining in, Boulted Bread is that chic, local neighborhood bakery you might be craving that features pastries and artisan bread made with local and organic grains.
+If you’re looking for bakeries in Raleigh to get a grab-and-go breakfast rather than dining in, Boulted Bread is that chic, local neighborhood bakery you’re craving that features pastries and artisan bread made with local and organic grains.

 Morning buns